 Sue spent her childhood along the shores of the Bay of Chaleur, in Dalhousie, the northernmost town of New Brunswick, a culturally rich and diverse community.
 Beside enjoying the daily lifestyle of beachcombing, boating and windsurfing, Sue grew up in a family committed to forest management and a love for fish and wildlife.
 She graduated from the University of Victoria, with a BA in Social Sciences, and her professional background is publishing: she has served as a director at Page One Publishing and is former publisher of the Peninsula News Review and Boulevard Magazine.
-She is owner of Seaside Magazine, a Saanich Peninsula community publication dedicated to exploring the people, places and ideas of our West Coast culture.
-Sue has been a member of the Board of Directors for Beacon Community Services since 2007, and a Board of Director for Shaw Ocean Discovery.
-A resident of Greater Victoria for more than 25 years, Sue lives in North Saanich with her two school-aged children.
+She is owner of Seaside Magazine, a Saanich Peninsula community publication dedicated to exploring the people, places and ideas of our West Coast culture and most recently returned back as Publisher of the Peninsula News Review; she is busy publishing both Seaside Magazine and Peninsula News.
+Sue has been a member of the Board of Directors for Beacon Community Services, Shaw Ocean Discovery and currently a Board of Director for Saanich Peninsula Hospital & Healthcare Foundation.
+A resident of Greater Victoria for more than 25 years, Sue lives in Sidney with her two teen-aged children.

 Allison Smith –

 Allison was born and raised in West Vancouver before moving to the Saanich Peninsula in 1992.
 A lifelong love of reading led her to a Journalism diploma from Vancouver’s Kwantlen Polytechnic University in 2003.
 She then spent five years as Editor in Chief of the commercial shipping trade journal Harbour & Shipping.
 After seven years in Vancouver Allison realized that it was no longer “home,” and with every trip back to the Island the lure of the salt air became stronger.